 Surprises in the Negev

-The Negev Desert is also full of surprises – from the Negev wine route which encompasses a number of vineyards and wineries which have been set up by pioneering families in the northern Ramat Hanegev region, to stories such as that found at Kibbutz Revivim which tells the story of how the desert has been ‘greened’ and is now used extensively for agricultural purposes.
-The Negev Desert also has amazing bike trails – biking in the Negev is increasingly popular and a totally unique experience.
+The Negev Desert is also full of surprises and activities you might not expect.
+From sandboarding on the dunes which cover part of the northern Negev, to rappelling down the cliffs of the Ramon Crater.
+The the Negev wine route encompasses a number of vineyards and wineries which have been set up by pioneering families in the northern Ramat Hanegev region, to stories such as that found at Kibbutz Revivim which tells the story of how the desert has been ‘greened’ and is now used extensively for agricultural purposes.
+Meanwhile, the night sky, clear of light pollution, makes the Negev an amazing place to learn about the night sky and stars, and of course, the Negev has amazing hiking and bike trails – biking in the Negev is increasingly popular and a totally unique experience.